Date – Mastery – Wisdomkeeper of Fruit Trees – King of Cups

 Date palm signals a time of maturity and mastery as we balance our emotions with our intellect.
-By listening to our compassionate heart and our diplomatic mind we are able to decisions based on wisdom.
+By discerning with a sharp mind and compassionate heart we make decisions based on wisdom.

-Their fingers represented “dates” as “timekeepers/digits.”
-The word “decade” comes from the Egyptian concept of “decan” which equates to ten days (dates/fingers).
-The Egyptian solar calendar was based on 36 decans (10 days) = 360 days plus five extra “dates.”
-In this way, date palms inspired the mastery of time.
+The word “decade” comes from the Egyptian word “decan” which equated to ten days (dates/fingers).
+Their solar calendar was based on 36 decans or 360 days plus five extra “dates.”
+Stone obelisks were used as sundials to track the shadows cast by the sun to record time.

-Message: The date palm carries the mystery teachings of creation found in ancient cultures.
+Message: Date palms carry the mystery teachings of creation.
 When working with the spirit of date palm we find ourselves in the company of ancient alchemists who remind us that our greatest source of life is the seed within our immortal soul.
 This process of inner alchemy is based on mastering our ability to perceive our world in a new way.
 The spirit of the date palm helps us to remember that we can shift our reality by changing our perception.
 Light and love are the elixirs of life that renew our soul.
 Their source is not outside of us; it is within us.
-As we begin to remember who we really are we step into the place of mastery.
+As we begin to remember who we really are we step into a place of mastery.